WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 signatures' parameters because the signed header fields need to be consistent across all signatures of an exchange, to avoid forcing higher-level protocols to merge the header field lists of valid signatures.

-See {{how-much-to-sign}} for a discussion of why only the URL from the request is included and not other request headers.

 `Signed-Headers` is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be a list (Section 3.2 of